10 great Rock pieces to play on the drums

 They took refuge in the Grand Hotel, closed for the Winter season, where the album was finally recorded in December 1971 using the Rolling Stones’ mobile studio, as mentioned in the song’s lyrics.

-As for Franck Zappa, he unfortunately lost all his equipment during the fire and even broke a leg several days later during a concert in London.
+As for Franck Zappa, he, unfortunately, lost all his equipment during the fire and even broke a leg several days later during a concert in London.
 A tough time for the artist!

-The members of Deep Purple didn’t immediately recognise the song’s potential and hardly played it during 1972.
+The members of Deep Purple didn’t immediately recognize the song’s potential and hardly played it during 1972.
 The single was only released in the United States in 1973 and it became the Rock hymn for a whole generation!

-Check out the Tomplay scores of “Smoke on the Water” for the drums in several levels, annotate your score, practice in a loop and play accompanied by the high-quality recording.
+Check out the Tomplay scores of “Smoke on the Water” for the drums in several levels, annotate your score, practice in a loop, and play accompanied by the high-quality recording.